unixboy/linux-stuff/Open Files Limit.rst

 ::

  ps aux | grep process-name
-S

-uppose, XXX is PID, then run following commands to check limits:
+Suppose, XXX is PID, then run following commands to check limits:

 ::